werdl/thetime/README.md

 # thetime
 ## Simple Rust library for time
-- builds on top of std and chrono
+- builds on top of std, chrono and time
 - very simple and intuitive to use
 ## Examples
 ```rust